-To be considered for admission to the ASN major, applicants must be admitted to Mercy College (refer to the Admissions section) and fulfill the requirements below.
-Admission to the College does not guarantee admission to a major:
+To be considered for admission to the ASN program track applicants must be admitted to Mercy College and fulfill the program-specific admission requirements below.
+Admission to the College does not guarantee admission to a major.

-- 1. Successful completion (a C or higher) of the following courses-Chemistry, English Comp I, General Psychology, College Math, and \Human Anatomy (with lab)-with an extracted GPA of 2.7 is required for progression to any nursing courses. - 2.
-An adjusted cumulative score of 63% or greater on the ATI TEAS Test is required for admission to the ASN program.\\
+- 1. Successful completion (a C or higher) of the following courses, with an extracted GPA of 2.7 is required: - Chemistry, English Comp I, General Psychology, College Math, and Human Anatomy (with lab)\ - \Anatomy must be completed within 5 years of admission to the program.